nicatabdullay3v/tic-tac-toe/README.md

 📝 Shows a list of all turns

-🕹️ Each turn displays the player and selected square coordinates
+🕹️ Displays the player and selected square coordinates

 GameOver